 Understanding the gradients illuminates how learning proceeds.
 For a single word pair with co-occurrence count , the contribution to the objective is:

-To derive the gradients, let's introduce cleaner notation:
+To derive the gradients, let's introduce cleaner notation that separates the prediction, target, and error:

+Interpreting the gradients.
 Notice the symmetry: the gradient for word vectors involves the context vectors, and vice versa.
 This makes intuitive sense.
 To improve the prediction for the pair , we adjust in the direction of (or opposite, if we're overshooting the target).
-The magnitude of the adjustment depends on the error and the weight .
+The magnitude of the adjustment depends on:

 The biases have particularly simple gradients: just the weighted error, with no vector component.
 They act as global adjustments, shifting predictions up or down for all contexts involving word or context .